How to unsubscribe from emails – Inbox Decluttering done right

 Declutter your inbox!

-Before diving right into the solutions, one thing you need to keep in mind when it comes to unsubscribing emails is that, in a lot of instances, especially when the source of the email is unknown or appears spammy, you must avoid clicking the “Unsubscribe” button.
+Before diving right into the solutions, one thing you need to keep in mind when it comes to unsubscribing emails is that, in many instances, especially when the source of the email is unknown or appears spammy, you must avoid it clicking the “Unsubscribe” button.
 Primarily because, in a majority of the cases, when you hit the unsubscribe button, the spammer can acknowledge a confirmation about the validity of your email address.
 And this, in the worst-case scenario, can potentially prove to be of help to those with fraudulent intentions and lead to negative consequences for you.

-I. Unsubscribe to emails using Gmail’s built-in utility
+1. Unsubscribe to emails using Gmail’s built-in utility

 In case you are unaware, Google added the unsubscribe utility in Gmail some time back, which puts a button right below an email to help you unsubscribe from it.
 The option is only available on the web version of Gmail, and as you can observe, the process is manual and a bit tedious if you need to unsubscribe from multiple emails in one go.
 However, if you don’t have a lot of emails or want to avoid granting access to your account to a third-party application, you can head to your inbox and unsubscribe from emails manually.

 1. Go to Gmail and log in to your account.